-1. When you select SIG... from the Admin Procedure Screen, the deskphone prompts you to use the Right and Left navigation arrows to select a setting and displays the following text:
+- 1. Use the Craft password to gain access to the Admin Procedures screen.
+The default password is 27238. - 2.
+When you select SIG... from the Admin Procedures screen, the deskphone prompts you to use the Right and Left navigation arrows to select a setting and displays the following text:

+'''

 Setting: text string Choice Selector

+'''